LFuciarelli/more-beginner-projects/README.md

 **Sources:**

 I used the [documentation](https://docs.python.org/3/library/turtle.html) of the module to write the code, but you can also check out this [playlist](https://www.youtube.com/watch?v=p7CiFhiTdvY&list=PLzMcBGfZo4-kfGgYZb9dwW3VhoBRG0h9c) from the channel Tech With Tim to learn how to use it.

+## License

+This project is licensed under the MIT License - open the [LICENSE.md](https://github.com/LFuciarelli/more-beginner-projects/blob/master/LICENSE.md) file for more details.